earends/Clock-Blog/README.md

 - need to add quill editor content to blog post body
 - need to add location to the event
 - going and not going functionality to events
+    - need to make error message if you dont include name and click going, maybe..etc

 -small stuff
     - date needs to be fixed for ngmodel on update event